-Azzia Walker Sensei is Dojo Manager at the Aiki Arts Center, runs our award-winning Youth Aikido Program, and teaches our Friday evening classes.
+Azzia Walker Sensei is Dojo Manager at the Aiki Arts Center, and teaches our Friday evening classes.

 This Q&A with Azzia Sensei is part of a series of interviews with the Aiki Arts Center yudansha (black belts).

 It was the summer of 2004 and I met Nick Sensei in community college.
 My life was a mess, though I was starting to move towards more positive habits.
 When she said, “I teach aikido at the YMCA.” it seemed like the most obvious and natural thing to come check it out.

 [We stopped offering classes a the YMCA when our dojo moved to its current location in January 2011]